During the latter half of the 1960s, Italy witnessed a period of redefining the roles of graphic and industrial design in society.

 Among the various subsequent initiatives in the field of industrial design, the ED Group developed a series of ceramic tiles for the Milan-based company Cilsa, offering individual designers the opportunity to pursue their unique research using new media and novel contexts.
 This approach aligned with the principles highlighted in the exhibition “Italy: the new domestic landscape“, a showcase of Italian design held in 1972 at the MoMA in New York.

 The research conducted by the ED Group was closely linked with the work of individual designers.
 This methodology is evident in Franco Grignani’s Matassa tile, which builds upon the theme of the Woolmark logo with a quadrilobed optical decoration.
-Similarly, in the case of Ceramica Gresparma, Grignani developed a modular tile: “this floor has modular composability with a chiaroscuro structure and using the perspective vision it proposes illusory plastic-dynamic effects” [from Franco Grignani: Struttura e decorazione: una scelta della grafica, inside ‘Linea Grafica’, 1, 1973].
+Similarly, in the case of Ceramica Gresparma, Grignani developed a modular tile: “this floor has a modular compositional structure of light and shadow and, using the perspective vision, proposes illusory plastic-dynamic effects” [II].
 This modular design concept had its origins in earlier studies dating back to 1966:

 Grignani pointed out: “The diffusion of the decoration acquires increasing resonance with the advent of the machine.
-The explanation essentially is that the machine favours the creation of repetition in a decorative sense.
-Let’s think of the textile sector, ceramic production, etc.”.
+The explanation is that, essentially, the machine favours the creation of repetitive patterns in a decorative sense.
+Let’s think of the textile sector, ceramic production, etc.” [III].
 The use of screen printing on ceramics was also evidenced by the tile Spica, designed by Grignani in 1976 for Ceramica Faetano, a project in which Bruno Munari and Pino Tovaglia also participated.
 An exhibition entitled “Author’s Surfaces” was set up at the Domus Center in Milan in October 1976 to showcase these new tiles.

 In 1971, the ED Group participated in the M.I.A., the Mostra Internazionale dell’Arredamento (International Furniture Exhibition) in Monza (near Milan), as well as the concurrent Salone del Mobile Italiano (Italian Furniture Expo) at the Milan Fair, presenting ‘signed’ fabrics for blankets, curtains, pillows, and Kakemono for Tessuti Mompiano: “recently some Italian visual designers have decided to operate in the field of furnishing fabrics because these are crucial for the insertion of a certain type of visual message in homes. […] It is the first time in Italy that a homogeneous group of architects and designers, preliminarily coordinated, operates in the field of furnishing fabrics” [from ‘Ottagono’, n° 26, 1972], “completely subverting, in a positive sense, the image of a well-known weaving factory in Brescia” [from ‘Corriere della Sera’, 11/09/1971].